WaqarTabish2807/100DaysOfDsa/README.md

 ## Topics:
 This table contains the Questions I did during the 100DaysOfDSA.

+### These solutions can be copied directly to the specified leetcode Problem for smooth running.

 | Day No. | Questions | Solution |
 | --- | --- | --- |
 | Day 01 | 1.Two Sum,<br>2.
 Best Time to Buy and Sell Stock,<br>3.
 Majority Element,<br>4.
 Move Zeroes,<br>5.
 Squares of a Sorted Array,<br>6.
 Merge Sorted Array | [Day 01](Day01) |